Post-Thrombotic Syndrome

 |---|---|---|---|---|---|

-| Eldor et al. 1998 | Prospective cohort | Post-thrombotic syndrome (n=NR) | 10-15 leeches every 3-4 weeks, 1-25 sessions | Symptom relief, ulcer healing, edema reduction | Immediate effect lasting 3 weeks; 15 healed chronic ulcers; 12 reduced edema; skin color purplish-red to pale pink Largest PTS-specific leech study; uniform favorable response |
+| Eldor et al. 1998 | Prospective cohort | Post-thrombotic syndrome (n=NR) | 10-15 leeches every 3-4 weeks, 1-25 sessions | Symptom relief, ulcer healing, edema reduction | Immediate effect lasting 3 weeks; 15 healed chronic ulcers; 12 reduced edema; skin color purplish-red to pale pink Largest PTS-specific leech study; consistent favorable response across patients |

 | Teut et al. 2010 | RCT | Chronic venous disease with PTS (n=NR) | Hirudotherapy vs compression therapy alone | Quality of life (CIVIQ-20) | Greater QoL improvement in leech group; reduced leg swelling at 4 months Patients on anticoagulation excluded |